 Promises, promises, promises

-The government has been promising us faster broadband for years now but the date for this keeps getting pushed back further and further and we’ve just found out that we’re not even on the current list.
+The government has been promising us faster broadband for years now but the date for this keeps getting pushed back further and further and although we recently spotted a surveyor on the lane, nothing has happened since.
 We’ve formed local campaign groups and we’ve lobbied our local MP, Mark Harper, but all we get are standard stock replies with same old excuses and fob offs.
-The latest email I got was practically a cut and paste carbon copy of a reply to one of my neighbours despite my insistence that only a personal response would be acceptable.
+The last email I got was practically a cut and paste carbon copy of a reply to one of my neighbours despite my insistence that only a personal response would be acceptable.
+Since then, despite requesting to attend his surgeries, I am yet to receive an appointment and seem to have been forgotten about entirely.

 In today’s world, this is just appalling, such audacity and arrogance and an absolutely blatant disregard for the opinion of the electorate.
 If all voting was to be done online, then MPs might be singing a different tune.
 We’re lucky to be able to log on at all, never mind stay online long enough to see a vote through.
-I even had problems trying to post this article this morning, the simplest things are practically impossible with such a slow connection.
+I’m almost blogless on a daily basis and even the simplest things are practically impossible with such a slow connection.

 What also gets up a Lady Janey’s sensitive but very well powdered nose, is that we pay the same price for a broadband service with our paltry average 1.2 speed as others do for speeds which far exceed this.
 How is this fair?
 It’s like asking us all to pay the same for a hotel room but some are penthouses or sea view rooms and some are just a bed and a toilet!